plotdb/block/README.md

         { host: {bid: "mypkg", interface: (-> ...)}, ... }
     )

 As shown as above, users are responsible for providing the host object.
-A host object should be either a block instance or an Array of such object; for simplicity, a duck typed object with following fields can be used:
+A host object should be either a block instance or an array of such object; for simplicity, a duck typed object with following fields can be used:

  - `bid`: a string representing the block identifier of this host.
  - `ns`, `name`, `version`, `path`: block identifier for this given host. ignored if `bid` is provided.
  - `interface`: a function that returns the interface defined solely by the block identified by `bid`.

-Hosts users provided will be in turn provided to `host` parameter of block instance's `init` function with following rules:
+Hosts provided here will be in turn provided to `host` parameter of block instance's `init` function with following rules:

  - when `pkg.host` is not defined, all available hosts are provided as an array.
  - when `pkg.host` is a block identifier object, either an object matching that bid or a dummy object with `interface` function is provided.